 The closed-loop model we created contains several necessary simplifications that could influence the relative effects of aggregate variability.
 For one, our conclusions are shaped by the performance metrics selected to assess the aggregate’s status.
 We principally focused on median outcomes (with the exception of catch stability) over approximately ten generations.
 Alternative metrics that emphasize variability or changes in status over shorter time horizons may indicate more severe impacts of aggregate variability.

 We also chose to model alternative productivity regimes via changes in the distribution of process variance.
 Preliminary analyses suggested that producing a decline in productivity by manipulating alpha directly resulted in weaker effects of aggregate variability.
 We believe declines associated with process variance are more severe because synchronized negative deviations are less frequently balanced by large positive deviations.
 Since both processes produce similar declines in median productivity (i.e. observed recruits per spawner) the decision may appear arbitrary; however we believe that generating changes in average productivity via process variance is supported by recent evidence of strong negative recruitment deviations in many Pacific salmon aggregates (Malick & Cox 2016; Dorner, Catalano & Peterman 2018; Grant, Michielsens & MacDonald 2018), uncertainty about future changes in productivity (Britten, Dowd & Worm 2016), and an increased probability of extreme environmental events (Diffenbaugh et al. 2005; Frölicher, Fischer & Gruber 2018).
 Finally, we modeled biological dynamics at a relatively coarse scale.
 Yet processes occurring during specific life history stages likely drive changes in CVC and φ.
-Developing a more complete life cycle model, though beyond the scope of the current study, would provide a means of assessing whether variability in adult recruit abundance could be managed using interventions at specific life history stages.
+Developing a more complete life cycle model, though beyond the scope of the current study, would provide a means of assessing whether variability in return abundance could be managed using interventions at specific life history stages.

 Systems based approaches are increasingly advocated in disciplines, such as fisheries biology, where accounting for portfolio effects can stabilize the availability of ecosystem services (Link 2018).
 We agree that such approaches have merit and that there is intrinsic value in conserving as many dimensions of biodiversity as possible.
 We seek to demonstrate, however, that the benefits of focusing management efforts on ecological aggregates will be dependent upon variability within individual components, their covariance, and the underlying productivity regime.
 Since each process will vary due to environmental and anthropogenic impacts, the strength of a systems portfolio effect is dynamic and may strongly decline through time even if component richness does not.
 While a sufficiently precautionary approach could buffer management systems from changes in aggregate variability, such reference points will need to be highly conservative unless additional data are collected.
 As suggested by others, we believe that incorporating estimates of aggregate variability into assessment programs could allow management systems to manage risk (Thorson et al. 2018), while allowing exploitation rates to remain higher than under a data-limited precautionary approach.